Centrism by country: Japan

+According to the Encyclopedia Britannica, the Constitutional Democratic Party (Rikken Minseitō), a major political party in pre-war Japan was a centrist party.

-Following World War II, the right-wing Liberal Democratic Party (LDP) became the ruling force in Japan in 1955 and was opposed to the left-wing Japan Socialist Party (JSP).
-This is called the 1955 System.
-However, since the 1960s, centrist parties have emerged, the old Komeito, the Democratic Socialist Party, and the Socialist Democratic Federation.
+Following World War II, the official political ideology of the Japan Farmers Party was essentially centrist, aimed for a neither belonging to the left nor the right.
+Similarly, the Democratic Party (1947) was also considered as a centrist party, ideologically positioned between the left-wing Japan Socialist Party (JSP) and the right-wing Liberal Democratic Party (LDP).
+Since the 1960s, centrist parties have emerged, the old Komeito, the Democratic Socialist Party, and the Socialist Democratic Federation.
 In 1992, reformers left the right-wing LDP and founded the centre to centre-right liberal Japan New Party, but it was disbanded after two years.

-The New Frontier Party (NFP) was founded by politicians with various ideologies, including Buddhist democrats, social democrats, liberals, and conservatives.
-The NFP was a political coalition to oppose the LDP and is therefore generally regarded as a centrist party, although it had no coherent ideology.

-Founded in 1998 by moderates of the conservative LDP and the socialist JSP, the Democratic Party of Japan (DPJ) advocated liberalism and "Democratic Centrism" (民主中道) as its main ideology.
-The Democratic Party for the People (DPP), which continues the current DPJ trend, is advocating "reformist centrism" (改革中道).
-The Constitutional Democratic Party of Japan (CDP) is more progressive in inheriting DPJ liberalism, but at the same time advocates for traditional Japanese virtues.
+Founded in 1998 by former members of the LDP, the Social Democratic Party, and the NFP, the Democratic Party of Japan (DPJ) billed itself as a "democratic centre" (民主中道, minshu-chūdō) of anti-LDP forces.
+Additionally, the DPJ was described as centrist by various sources.
+The Democratic Party for the People (DPFP), which continues the current DPJ trend, is advocating "reformist centrism" (改革中道).
+The Constitutional Democratic Party of Japan (CDP) is considered a centrist, also referred to as center-left.